How can I tell if it's hormonal acne?

 -

-Diet : Limit dairy products and high glycemic index foods (sugars, baked goods), which can worsen hormonal acne .
+Diet Limit dairy dairy products and foods with a glycemic glycemic index (sugars, pastries), which can aggravatehormonal acne.

 -

-Stress management : Practice relaxing activities like yoga or meditation to balance hormones .
+Stress management : Practice relaxing activities such as yoga or meditation to balance hormones.

 -